Written by Scribendi

 The first word of a salutation should be capitalized, as well as the first word of a closing.
 For example:

-Capitalize words derived from proper nouns.
+Be sure to capitalize words derived from proper nouns.
 For example:

 I like English, but math is my favorite subject. ("English" is capitalized because it is derived from the proper noun England, while "math" is not capitalized because it is not derived from a proper noun.)